codesyracuse/mentor-ship/Sec|DevOps/week1.md

 # SMART
 ## Specific

-Top 3 goals to focus on:
+Top 3 goals for the week:

 	 - DevOps Periodic Table
 		- identify what you know